-The ChallengeThe next challenge is to create a Fish-Free Feed for one of three categories: Salmonid, Shrimp, or Other Carnivorous Species.
-The goal of this challenge is to reduce aquaculture’s demand for forage fish by advancing alternative feeds for the industry’s biggest consumers of forage fish.
+The challenge is to create a Fish-Free Feed for one of three categories: Salmonid, Shrimp, or Other Carnivorous Species.
+The goal of this challenge is to reduce aquaculture’s demand for forage fish by advancing substitute feeds for the industry’s biggest consumers of forage fish.
 If progress can be made towards finding sustainable, fish-free feeds for these species, then substantial progress can be made towards increasing forage fish populations worldwide.

 More important than the prize reward, participants gain access to significant public relations and media attention.
 The F3 (Fish-Free Feed) Challenge was mentioned over 100 times in news stories and reports on the F3 Fish Oil Challenge reached over 1 million viewers.
 The stories often named participants, and are targeted towards the aquafeed industry in the U.S. and abroad.
-In addition, participants with qualifying F3 feeds will be invited to an invitation-only meeting focused on alternative ingredients for aquaculture, to be held in San Francisco, California in February 2021.
+In addition, participants with qualifying F3 feeds will be invited to showcase their work at F3 webinars focused on substitute ingredients for aquaculture, to be held virtually in 2021.
 Participants will have the opportunity to present their products to investors, feed companies, and media.

 The contest is open to companies that sell or aim to sell a fish-free feed for shrimp, salmonid, or other carnivorous species, as described in Product Criteria outlined in the challenge rules.
 These sales can be directly to end customers in aquaculture or indirectly through distribution channels during the contest period.
 VIEW CHALLENGE RULES

 For an F3 Feed to qualify towards the Challenge prize, it must meet the following Product Criteria: